campaigncollege/presidential-colleges/README.md

 ## Data Relationships

-The nature of the data requires the application to handle both one-to-many and many-to-one relationships between presidents and colleges.
+From a technical perspective, the most challenging part of this application is handling both one-to-many and many-to-one relationships between presidents and colleges.
 In other words:

 * A college may boast multiple presidential alumni.
 * A president may have attended more than one college (the most recent example being President Obama, who transferred from Occidental College to Columbia University).